For Good Oral Hygiene and Dental Care

 3) Teaching the Best Way to Brush Your Teeth

 Depending on your age and dental treatment, different techniques are more effective at removing plaque.
-Very young children should limit their intake of sugar beverages, including juice and can be fine with simple back and forth scrubbing.
+Very young children should limit their intake of sugar beverages, including juice, and can be fine with simple back and forth scrubbing.
 Older children will want to roll the brush against the gums to remove trapped plaque.
-Adults will want to combine stimulation of the teeth and gums paying attention to different levels of pressure and brushing angles.
+Adults will want to combine stimulation of the teeth and gums, paying close attention to different levels of pressure and brushing angles.
 This is known as the “modified Stillman technique” and can be greatly assisted with electric or power toothbrushes of good quality.

 4) The Right Way to Floss

 Sticking floss between teeth and pulling it out is not flossing!
 Patients must use the floss to sweep away plaque following the adjacent tooth and gum.
 The backs of molars need extra attention as do treated teeth they may require floss threading.
 We have tons of free floss samples for patients at Country Dental and are pleased to give them to all of our patients.
-Call today 519-620-7474 and book oral hygiene instructions with your appointment.